zzhang0123/zzhang0123.github.io/_pages/about.md

 <p>
-In addition to the areas mentioned, I continue to explore gravitational observations, the topology of the Universe, and the transition from quantum to classical fields on cosmic scales—particularly quantum decoherence effects.
+In addition to the areas mentioned, I have a strong interest and ongoing reflections on gravitational phenomena and their observational effects, the topology of the Universe, and the transition from quantum to classical fields on cosmic scales - in particular quantum decoherence effects.
 Recently, in my spare time, I've been envisioning the development of a coordinate-free approach to cosmology.
 </p>

 <!--